rosspalmer/Simple-Delta-Lake/README.md

 ## Project Structure

-The core of the project are bash scripts in the `setup` directory.
+The core of the project are bash scripts in the `install` directory.
 Each install script is dedicated to a specific dev kit or package and can be run independently.
-The majority of
+All scripts require that the `BASH_PROFILE`

 ## Project Status